shaddih1/BookExtracting/README.md

               Designed to automate book extraction

 ## About
+Designed to automate book extraction
-Coded by Shady H & Guy U | Designed to automate book extraction
+Coded by Shady H & Guy U

 ## How to install
 Open the terminal and type following commands.